Zeeeepa/xyops/docs/api.md

 POST /api/app/delete_job_file/v1
 ```

 Delete a file previously attached to a job.
-Requires a valid session or API Key with the [delete_jobs](privileges.md#delete_jobs) privilege, and category/target access to the job’s event.
+Requires a valid session or API Key with the [delete_jobs](privileges.md#delete_jobs) privilege, and category/target access to the job's event.
 Supports HTTP POST with JSON, or HTTP GET with query parameters.

 Parameters: